The 5 personal branding tips edupreneurs haven’t heard before

 When it comes to edupreneurial ventures, building a personal brand is often the best way to advance your reputation.
 Studies, including the 2017 Consumer Content Report from social content marketing platform Stackla, consistently show that consumers crave authenticity.
 A third of consumers trust influencers over brands, and 84 percent of millennials actively distrust advertising and business messaging.

 You can see this trend play out across social media with CEOs and executives who have built successful personal brands.
-Elon Musk has 26.4 million Twitter followers.
-Tesla has only 14 percent of that, at 3.7 million.
+Elon Musk has 125 million Twitter followers.
+(Yes, even now.)
+Tesla has only 14 percent of that, at 19 million.
 Richard Branson has 12.6 million followers, while his Virgin empire, combined across almost 40 separate Twitter accounts, including everything from Virgin Galactic to Virgin Active Australia and Virgin Radio Oman, has a total of 3.3 million followers, or 26 percent of Branson’s total.
-(For the curious, the most popular account is Virgin Atlantic, with 599 thousand followers.
-The least popular is Virgin Radio Chilled UK, with 272.)
+(For the curious, the most popular account is Virgin Atlantic, with 663 thousand followers.
+The least popular is Virgin Radio Chilled UK, with 1711.)

-When you speak for (or in place of) your company, you build subject authority, which leads to greater demand and higher rates for you personally and – by extension – your courses.
+When you speak for (or in place of) your company, you build subject authority, which leads to greater demand and higher rates for you personally and – by extension – your courses, coaching, and other offerings.
 And, having a strong personal brand tends to create a “rich get richer” effect: it empowers you to can expand your expertise as a speaker and educator, or grow your business by generating opportunities in new markets through partnerships with other entrepreneurs.

 Subject matter experts benefit most from branding